Top 10 Reasons to Use AngularJS Framework

 This means, the Angular JS watches the changes and updates the view of your web app automatically.

 In Angular JS, you can bring additional functionalities to HTML with customized directives.

 That being said, you’ll never have to manipulate the DOM as you’ll just have to assign attributes to elements to add any out-of-the-box functionalities.

-The flexible filters in Angular JS filter the data before they reach the view and they can involve filtering of an array based on a parameter and implement pagination.
+The flexible filters in Angular JS filter the data before they reach the view and they can involve filtering an array based on a parameter and implementing pagination.

-These filters are basically designed to be standalone functions which are separate from an app, but these filters are only with data transformations.
+These filters are basically designed to be standalone functions that are separate from an app, but these filters are only with data transformations.

 In Angular JS, you won’t have to write your MVC pipeline meaning, you’ll now have to write less code to get things done.

 The view is defined with HTML, data models are simpler, and you don’t have to put data manually in the view as the Data-binding will take care of that.